-Views are containers of content that can appear in the sidebar or panel.
-Views can contain tree views or custom views and can also display view actions.
-Views can also be rearranged by the user into other views, Activity Bar items, and panels.
-Limit the number of views created as other extensions can contribute in the same view.
+Views are containers of content that can appear in the Sidebar or Panel.
+Views can contain Tree Views, Welcome Views, or Webview Views and can also display View Actions.
+Views can also be rearranged by the user or moved to another View Container (for example, from the Primary Sidebar to the Secondary Sidebar).
+Limit the number of Views created as other extensions can contribute in the same View Container.

 - Use existing icons when possible